fabianloewe/plugal/README.md

 A plugin system relying on Redis in Crystal

-Beside that you can also use it to simply communicate with other processes or applications over commands in a type-safe way.
+Beside that you can also use it to simply communicate with other processes or applications over commands in a type-safer way.

 ## Installation